Hello reader! Welcome!

 Before Zoey could see who the new voice belonged to, her mind burned for a split second as white light filled her head.

 He was on a beach, in a weird yellow and blue get-up with a funky helmet.
-He had a flat hand raised, and higher in the air above him were at least thirty missiles hanging in the air, all at his control, pointed towards at least two dozen war ships far out on the water.
+He had a flat hand raised, and higher above him were at least thirty missiles hanging in the air, all at his control, pointed towards at least two dozen war ships far out on the water.
 There was another man next to him, in the same kind of suit.
-He was begging.

 "Erik, you said so yourself, we're the better men.
 This is the time to prove it."